MicrosoftDocs/common-data-model-and-service/powerapps/control-column.md

 ## Description

-The [**Data table**](https://powerapps.microsoft.com/en-us/tutorials/control-data-table/) control shows a dataset in a tabular format, with each column being represented by a **Column** control.
+The [**Data table**](https://powerapps.microsoft.com/en-us/tutorials/control-data-table/) control shows a dataset in a tabular format, with each column represented by a **Column** control.
 The **Column** control provides properties that allow the app maker to customize the appearance and behavior of the column.

 ## Capabilities

 ### Now available
 - Change the width of a **Column** control
 - Change the text for a **Column** control
-- Allow navigation by clicking or tapping on the value in a **Column** control
+- Navigate by clicking or tapping on the value in a **Column** control

 ### Not yet available
 - Customize the styling of a **Column** control